IPF is glad to present you its ESG Policy, which provides guidance on the processes involved in developing an ESG framework.

 - compliance with international standards of remuneration and bonus policies.

-Though their investments have Social Impact, IPF identified topics (and relevant targets) from the United-Nations Sustainable Development Goals (SDGs) that are the most relevant for our sector and where IPF is concentrating its efforts.
+Though its investments have Social impact, IPF has identified other ESG factors (as relevant targets) which align with the United-Nations Sustainable Development Goals (the SDGs) and that are the most relevant for our sector and where IPF is concentrating its efforts.